Boyce Thompson Institute For Plant Research Inc

 How does Boyce Thompson Institute For Plant Research Inc spend its money?

 Boyce Thompson Institute For Plant Research Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Boyce Thompson Institute For Plant Research Inc tax-deductible?